 Integration across AWS Services

-One of the most important benefits of AWS KMS is that multiple keys being used across AWS services can be managed in one central dashboard.
-You may need to store and supply sensitive data when working with other AWS services like Alexa, DynamoDB or Elastic Kubernetes Service.
+One of the most essential benefits of AWS KMS is that multiple keys being used across AWS services can be managed in one central dashboard.
+You may need to store and supply sensitive data when working with other AWS services like Alexa, DynamoDB, or Elastic Kubernetes Service.
 Since KMS is already integrated with other AWS services, it is easily accessible from these services.
 The AWS KMS documentation lists close to 60 services that support KMS across most regions.

 When any of these services require decrypting data, they request KMS to decrypt the data key, which is saved locally.
 If the required permissions are available, KMS will return the decrypted data key that can then be used to decrypt the data (the process of envelope encryption).